vktr274/pix2pix-maps/README.md

 Upon visual inspection we found that the model trained with the batch size set to 10 produced lower quality images.
 Using a batch size of 4 wasn't optimal either.
 This is caused by the fact that batch normalization aggregated statistics over 10 and 4 images for batch sizes of 10 and 4 respectively.
 Using a batch size of 1 is an approach to batch normalization called instance normalization which yields better results.

-Using PatchGAN with a receptive field of 16x16 led to artifacts in the generated images, therefore we do not include it in the final evaluattion.
+Using PatchGAN with the smallest receptive field size led to artifacts in the generated images, therefore we do not include it in the final evaluattion.
 The larger receptive field sizes of 70x70 and 286x286 led to the best results.
 The models trained with `extract_patches` produced better results than the model trained using only resized images.

 We chose to evaluate the models from [training 7](#training-7), [training 8](#training-8), and [training 9](#training-9) with the batch size set to 1 and corresponding PatchGAN receptive field sizes of 70, 286, and 70 respectively.
 We also include results from [training 2](#training-2) and [training 3](#training-3) with the batch size set to 4 and 10 respectively and discriminator receptive field size of 94 which was caused by the mistake in the implementation of the PatchGAN model.

-The resulting numbers show that quality perceived by the human eye is not always reflected in the metrics.
+The resulting numbers show that quality perceived by the human eye is not always reflected in metrics.
 The metrics are shown in a table for each model.
 We also include generated image samples from each model.

 The notebook for the evaluation can be found in [`src/pix2pix-eval.ipynb`](./src/pix2pix-eval.ipynb).